A deep dive into the problem of fraud for crypto exchanges – and of course, the solutions needed to reduce it.

 Zero Chargebacks and Crypto Fraud, Better Business

-Your first goal might be to reduce the prohibitive costs of chargebacks for your crypto exchange.
-And I hope by now you’ve got a better idea of how a combination of data enrichment and dynamic friction can help you grow more safely by only onboarding the right users.
+Your first goal might be to reduce the prohibitive costs of chargebacks for your platform And I hope by now you’ve got a better idea of how a combination of data enrichment and dynamic friction can help you grow more safely by only onboarding the right users.

-Best of all, you are using processes which meet crypto believers’ ideals of anonymity, by relying mostly on their digital footprint.
+Best of all, you are using processes which meet cryptocurrency believers’ ideals of anonymity, by relying mostly on their digital footprint.

 But there’s more: you can also use our data enrichment and fraud prevention tool when users login, deposit, or withdraw funds.
 This adds the same level of security to block fraudsters who somehow managed to onboard, or took over a real user’s login details via ATO (account takeover).

 You get to stop them from entering your exchange, or monitor and prevent their operations at key points like transaction and withdrawal, to make sure they never burden you with chargeback charges.